mazefest/ContriBoot/README.md

 <img src="ReadMeResources/ReadMe-adding_package_1.png" width="400" alt="">

-2. In the searchbar paste the github url `(https://github.com/mazefest/ContriBoot)](https://github.com/mazefest/ContriBootExampleApp)` and select `Add Package`.
+2. In the searchbar paste the github url `(https://github.com/mazefest/ContriBoot)](https://github.com/mazefest/ContriBootExampleApp)` and select `Copy Dependency`.

 <img src="ReadMeResources/ReadMe-adding_package_2.png" width="400" alt="">

-Now you can import ContriBoot and use the library where ever you like.
+Now you can import ContriBoot and use the library whereever you like.

 # Integration